Skip to main content

 Footnotes

-4 OTC and healthy food benefits have expiration timeframes.
-Call your plan or review your Evidence of Coverage (EOC) for more information.
-Eligibility for the healthy food benefit under the Value-Based Insurance Design model is limited to members with Extra Help and will be determined after enrollment.
-For TN only: The healthy food benefit is a special supplemental benefit only available to chronically ill enrollees with a qualifying condition, such as high blood pressure, high cholesterol, chronic and disabling mental health conditions, diabetes and/or cardiovascular disorders, and who also meet all applicable plan coverage criteria.
-There may be other qualified conditions not listed.
-Contact us for details.
+3 OTC, food and utility benefits have expiration timeframes.
+Review your Evidence of Coverage (EOC) for more information.
+The healthy food and utilities benefit is a special supplemental benefit only available to chronically ill enrollees with a qualifying condition, such as diabetes, cardiovascular disorders, chronic heart failure, chronic high blood pressure and/or chronic high cholesterol, and who also meet all applicable plan coverage criteria.
+There may be other qualified chronic conditions not listed.

 ====|| https://preview.prod-azure-uhcmedicaresolutions.uhc.com/content/uhcmedicaresolutions/en/shop/dual-special-needs-plans.html :: true ||====